How to check the Livepatch client status

 -

-⧗ livepatches are installed, but the module is not yet applied
+⧗ livepatches are downloaded, but the kernel module is not yet inserted

-A patch has been downloaded but not yet applied.
+A patch has been downloaded but the kernel module has not yet been inserted.

 -